SMC242/DTWM-website/README.md

 ## Contributing
 Pull requests are totally welcome.
 There are 2 rules:
-- TypeScript should be used instead ot JavaScript.
-JS pull requestd will be rejected
+- Javascript pull requests will be rejected
+ Use Typescript
 - PRs that abuse `any` will be asked to properly type their code

 ## Stack info